dustinpfister/blog_posts/_posts/threejs-color.md

 layout: post
 categories: three.js
 id: 858
-updated: 2021-05-03 13:21:08
+updated: 2021-06-12 08:26:46
-version: 1.20
+version: 1.21
 ---

 When it comes ton[threejs](https://threejs.org/) it looks like I never got around to writing a quick post about some examples of the [THREE.Color](https://threejs.org/docs/#api/en/math/Color) constructor.
-This constructor can be used to create a class object instance that represents a specific color.
+This constructor can be used to create a THREE.Color class object instance that represents a specific color that can then be used to set the background color of a scene, the fog color, or the color of various properties of a material.

 When it comes to color in three.js there are a number of places here and there where I might want to use this constructor to create a color.
 Such as setting the background color, a fog color, and the plain color and emissive colors of a material.
 So in this post I will be going over a number of typical use case examples of the THREE.Color constructor, and will also likely touch base on a number of other topics while in the process of doing so.

 <!-- more -->